 Conversion of this site to cropland occurred from the middle 1800's to the early 1900's.
 Some remains in cropland today, typically cotton (Gossypium spp.), corn (Zea mays), sorghum (Sorghum spp.), and soybeans (Glycine max).
+Specifically, this site is used for watermelons, peas, sweet potatoes, and peanuts.
 Ditching, land leveling, and levee construction has significantly changed the topography and hydrology on many acres of this site.
 While restoration of this site to a semblance of the reference plant community is possible with seeding and prescribed grazing, complete restoration of the reference community in a reasonable time is very unlikely.
 Following crop production, this site is often planted to native or introduced grasses and legumes for livestock grazing or hay production.
-Typical species planted include improved Bermudagrass varieties, bahiagrass, switchgrass, dallisgrass, kleingrass (Panicum coloratum), old world bluestems (Bothriochloa spp.) annual ryegrass (Lolium multiflorum), and white clover.
+Typical species planted include improved Bermudagrass varieties, bahiagrass, switchgrass, dallisgrass, eastern gamagrass, annual ryegrass (Lolium multiflorum), and white clover.
 Many of the introduced species (bahiagrass, Bermudagrass, and dallisgrass) are invasive-moving by wind, water, and animals.
 Once established, they are extremely difficult to remove and will hinder the reestablishment of native species.
 The establishment and maintenance of these species requires cultivation, fertilization, weed control, and prescribed grazing management.